 The waiver of premium rider allows you to forgo premium payments if you become disabled and can’t work for six months or more.
 The waiver doesn’t cover disabilities caused by pre-existing conditions.

-To use the rider, you submit a disability claim to your insurer.
 You must pay your premiums during the waiting period — the time between your injury and when your rider benefits begin.

-Most providers have a waiting period of six months, but you should check with your life insurance company to confirm.
-If you qualify for the waiver, you’re refunded any premiums you paid during that period.
+Most insurers have a waiting period of six months, but you should check with your life insurance company to confirm.

 Your premiums are covered as long as you remain disabled.
 Once the disability ends and you can work again, you'll resume making payments.